-Adjustable-length handles are illegal.
+Adjustable-length handles are permitted, but may not be adjusted during play.
 Handles that have been altered in any fashion other than taping or adding another covering designed to improve the grip are illegal.
 (See Rule 5-9.)

 A.R.
 15. A1 has strings on his crosse that have a hanging length greater than 2 inches.
 RULING: Officials shall instruct A1 to cut the strings to the proper length.
 If A1 does not, a one-minute, nonreleasable penalty shall be assessed for unsportsmanlike conduct.